-- Parking spaces dedicated for use by a car-sharing service shall not count toward the limit of § 3530.1. - 3530.5 Additional parking spaces beyond the limit of § 3530.1 shall be permitted by special exception by the Board of Zoning Adjustment pursuant to § 3104 and provided that the applicant addresses compliance with the following standards: - (a) The application shall include: - 1.
-A detailed accounting of the existing and proposed number and locations of parking spaces provided pursuant to § 3530.1; and - 2.
-A traffic study assessing the impacts of the proposed additional parking spaces that would, at a minimum, include an updated trip generation study, parking occupancy study for the entire site, and impacts on local traffic patterns, for referral to and comment by the District Department of Transportation (DDOT).
-The parameters of the analysis shall be outlined by DDOT prior to the application; and - 3.
-A transportation demand management (TDM) plan, for referral to and comment by DDOT.
-The parameters of the analysis shall be outlined by DDOT prior to the application. - (b) Vehicular access and egress to the additional parking will be located and designed so as to encourage safe and efficient pedestrian movement, minimize conflict with principal pedestrian ways, function efficiently, and create no dangerous or otherwise objectionable traffic conditions. - 3530.6 For any application pursuant to § 3530.4: - (a) The Board shall judge, balance, and reconcile the need for additional on-site parking against any adverse impacts the presence of the parking will have on traffic, and the aesthetics and development of the surrounding neighborhood;
+- Parallel parking spaces on a private street shall not count toward the limit of § 3530.1, provided they are open to use by the public and not reserved for a particular or private use. - Parking spaces dedicated for use by a car-sharing service shall not count toward the limit of § 3530.1. - Additional parking spaces beyond the limit of § 3530.1 shall be permitted by special exception by the Board of Zoning Adjustment pursuant to § 3104 and provided that the applicant addresses compliance with the following standards: - (a) The application shall include: - (1) A detailed accounting of the existing and proposed number and locations of parking spaces provided pursuant to § 3530.1; and - (2) A traffic study assessing the impacts of the proposed additional parking spaces that would, at a minimum, include an updated trip generation study, parking occupancy study for the entire site, and impacts on local traffic patterns, for referral to and comment by the District Department of Transportation (DDOT).
+The parameters of the analysis shall be outlined by DDOT prior to the application; and - (3) A transportation demand management (TDM) plan, for referral to and comment by DDOT.
+The parameters of the analysis shall be outlined by DDOT prior to the application. - (b) Vehicular access and egress to the additional parking will be located and designed so as to encourage safe and efficient pedestrian movement, minimize conflict with principal pedestrian ways, function efficiently, and create no dangerous or otherwise objectionable traffic conditions. - 3530.6 For any application pursuant to § 3530.5:

+(a) The Board shall judge, balance, and reconcile the need for additional on-site parking against any adverse impacts the presence of the parking will have on traffic, and the aesthetics and development of the surrounding neighborhood; and